CAMRA at Penn

 • Contact

+This year, SSMF will explore and experiment with the idea of Portals: spiritual, virtual, historical, (meta)physical, and technological.
+Embodying the act of crossing boundaries, shifting perceptions, and navigating between worlds, portals act as gateways between what is and what might be.
 We understand Portals not just as literal doorways or entry points, but as intersections where multiple realities, experiences, and dimensions converge.
 As such, this theme encompasses a range of projects and perspectives that explore the notion of portals across diverse mediums, disciplines, and traditions.
-We encourage submissions that reveal how portals serve as passages between the known and unknown, the familiar and foreign, the tangible and intangible.

 Join us as we collectively unlock new dimensions of knowledge, connection, and possibility.